eugeneradionov/garage-task/todolist/README.md

  2. get the count of all tasks in each project, order by tasks count descending

     ```sql
-    SELECT p.name AS 'Project', count(t.id) AS 'Tasks'
+    SELECT p.name AS "Project", count(t.id) AS "Tasks"
     FROM tasks t, projects p
     WHERE t.project_id = p.id
     GROUP BY p.name